 The following resources provide guidance to get your app approved for publication:

 - Video: Sandbox Short: App Marketplace & Solution Partner Programs

 Get help acquiring more users

-Partner Marketing Resource Hub - Resources for marketing your application.
+- Partner Marketing Resource Hub - Resources for marketing your app.

 - Square Co-Marketing Guide for Partners - Requirements and best practices for partners to feature Square in co-marketing.

 - Add tracking for better analytics - Add a tracking cookie to your OAuth authorization URL to generate better usage statistics.